mohity667/mohity667.github.io/README.md

 **Business Intelligence Analyst**
 *June 2023 – Present | Columbia, MO*

-- Engineered a **scalable web scraping and data visualization pipeline** using Python (BeautifulSoup, Plotly, Papermill) to **automate 80% of manual data processing**, significantly improving reporting efficiency across departments.
+- Designed and deployed an **end-to-end web scraping and data visualization pipeline** using **Python (BeautifulSoup, Plotly, Papermill)** to **automate 80% of manual data processing**.
+This initiative streamlined data collection, reduced human errors, and accelerated cross-departmental reporting, improving efficiency by **4x**.
-- Spearheaded a **slot utilization optimization project**, leveraging **Databricks, SQL, Python, and Power BI** to **increase slot utilization by 30%**, resulting in significant cost savings and preventing unnecessary clinic expansion.
+- Led a **high-impact slot utilization project**, leveraging **Databricks, SQL, Python, and Power BI** to **increase slot utilization by 30%**, unlocking hidden capacity and **saving six figures in expansion costs**.
+By re-allocating underutilized clinic slots, ensured **optimized resource distribution** without adding physical infrastructure.
 - Designed and implemented a **real-time inpatient discharge reporting tool**, providing **centralized access to 10+ departments** with **row-level security**, improving **follow-up rates and reducing hospital readmissions**.
 - Led **predictive analytics initiatives** to identify and mitigate patient readmission risks, using **SQL, data transformation techniques, and statistical modeling**, leading to a **2% reduction in readmission rates**.
 - Directed the **Orthopedics Center of Excellence dashboard implementation**, aligning with **DNV accreditation standards**, streamlining **five key performance measures** for quality improvement.